siyuyuan/siyuyuan.github.io/content/publication/beneath-surface-similarity-large-language-models-make-reasonable-scientific-analogies-after-structure-abduction/index.md

 author_notes: []
 publication: In *The 2023 Conference on Empirical Methods in Natural Language Processing (**EMNLP 2023**)-Findings*
-summary: We demonstrate that word analogies do not adequately reflect the analogical reasoning ability of LMs to align with human cognition and propose the analogical structure abduction task with a benchmark of scientific analogical reasoning with structure abduction to evaluate LLMs from a cognitive perspective to align with humans.
+summary: "We propose the analogical structure abduction task with a benchmark of scientific analogical reasoning with structure abduction to evaluate LLMs from a cognitive perspective to align with humans."
 url_dataset: ""
 url_project: ""
 publication_short: ""